Murburn concept: Ionic differentials and electrophysiology

+Physiology of vision

 The traditional visual cycle does not have any direct role for oxygen and entails the rods and cones serving as the primary photo-transduction agents.
 It involves retinal cis-trans conformation change and ejection from rhodopsin, conformation change of transducin and cycling via the retinal pigmented epithelium.
 In the new charted murburn cascade, photoexcitation of rhodopsin leads to the formation of superoxide, which attacks the GDP bound on alpha transducin, forming GTP, which detaches and gets converted to GDP by the beta module of transducin.
 The liberated GDP is an allosteric activator of phosphodiesterase-6, which enables the activation of c-GMP cascade.
 Therefore, in the murburn purview, oxygen is directly involved in visual physiology and rod/cone cells are the ultimate source of electrons.
 The murburn model also provides a better platform to explain the resolution, depth perception, architecture of eye and its evolution.

-- Lactate dehydrogenase (LDH)
+Lactate dehydrogenase (LDH)

 Classical perception deems that isozyme LDH-A converts pyruvate to lactate whereas LDH-B converts lactate to pyruvate, the reaction being freely reversible via the same mechanistic route.
-Murburn concept corrected this erroneous perception and provided thermodynamic and structural insights to demarcate new a new pathway and mechanism for LDH functioning in liver, using DRS.
-Muscles have 4 folds the concentration of the same isozyme of LDH-A, which is also found in liver.
+Murburn concept corrected this erroneous perception and provided thermodynamic and structural insights to demarcate a new pathway and mechanism for LDH functioning in liver, using DRS.
+Muscles have four folds the concentration of the same isozyme of LDH-A, which is also found in liver.
 Therefore, the classical explanation fails to reason why lactate must be transported to liver or mitochondria for effective recycling.
-Murburn concept reasons out such conundrums and also affords a new approach for understanding Warburg effect and therapy of cancer.'
+Murburn concept reasons out such conundrums and also affords a new approach for understanding Warburg effect and therapy of cancer.

+Post-translational and epigenetic outcomes

+Since murburn processes can introduce oxidative and group transfer (halogenation, phosphorylation, hydroxylation, etc.) reactions, the various biomolecules (like proteins, DNA, matrix components, etc.) could be subjected to corresponding modifications, leading to metabolo-proteomic influences.
+A comprehensive 2024 review in the *Journal of Cellular Physiology* elaborates on murburn posttranslational modifications of proteins, detailing how murburn/murzyme functionalism is integral to cellular existence and how cells must incorporate the inherently stochastic nature of operations mediated by DRS.
+The review dispels myths around DRS-functions and provides systematic parsing of murburn modifications of proteins, noting that while many such modifications may be harmless, some could have deleterious or beneficial physiological implications.

+Cyclooxygenase and inflammation

+Recent research and review articles published in *Biomedical Reviews* (2021 & 2024) has re-interpreted the structure-function correlations and inhibitions of mammalian cyclooxygenase isozymes using murburn mechanism, providing new perspectives on inflammation and drug inhibition mechanisms and challenging classical interpretations of COX function.